SPECFEM/specfem2d/README_MANUAL.txt

      "absorbing_surface_file" is the file describing the edges forming the absorbing boundaries : the format is the same as the "free_surface_file".
      "tangential_detection_curve_file" contains points describing the envelope, used for source_normal_to_surface and rec_normal_to_surface.
 Should be fine grained, and ordained clockwise.
 Number of points on the first line, then (x,z) coordinates on each line.

-- if you have compiled with MPI, you can specify the number of processes, and the partitioning method used to dispatch the elements on the processes.
-See the manual of METIS and SCOTCH for more informations on the partitioning strategies.
+- if you have compiled with MPI, you must specify the number of processes.

 - then type xmeshfem2D to create the mesh (which will be stored in directory OUTPUT_FILES). xmeshfem2D is serial; it will output several files called Databasexxxxx, one for each process.